demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

   onAuthenticate fSuccess (RequestErrors.UNAUTHORIZED "???")
 ```

 The `RequestErrors.UNAUTHORIZED` function, takes a `string` to populate the request body and return a `WebPart`.
-To send JSON string as a response body we need to do few more work!
+To send JSON string as a response body, we need to do few more work!

 ### Sending JSON Response

-To send a JSON response, there is no out of the box direct in Suave as the library doesn't want to have a dependency on any other external libaries other than [FSharp.Core](https://www.nuget.org/packages/FSharp.Core).
+For sending a JSON response, there is no out of the box direct in Suave as the library doesn't want to have a dependency on any other external libraries other than [FSharp.Core](https://www.nuget.org/packages/FSharp.Core).

-However, we can do it with ease with the basic HTTP abstractions provided by Suave.
+However, we can do it with ease with the fundamental HTTP abstractions provided by Suave.

 We just need to serialize the return value to the JSON string representation and send the response with the header `Content-Type` populated with `application/json` value.